gradio-app/gradio/guides/3)building_with_blocks/1)blocks_and_event_listeners.md

 ## Function Return List vs Dict

-So far, you have seen event listener functions return a single value for every output component, in the order listed by the event listener.
+So far, you have seen event listener functions with multiple outputs return a single value for each output component, in the order listed by the event listener.
 For example:

 ```python
 with gr.Blocks() as demo: